kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Anthony Rapp (Mark Cohen), Adam Pascal (Roger Davis), Lexi Lawson (Mimi Márquez), Justin Johnston (Angel Dumott Schunard), Michael McElroy (Tom Collins), Nicolette Hart (Maureen Johnson), Haneefah Wood (Joanne Jefferson), Jacques C Smith (Benjamin Coffin III), Yuka Takara (Alexi Darling and others), Adam Halpin (Gordon/Mr. Grey), John Watson (Mr. Jefferson/Soloist \#2 and others), Trisha Jeffrey (u/s Mrs. Jefferson/Soloist \#1 and others), Telly Leung (Steve and others)

+MASTER'S NOTES
+:  Filmed in 16:9 widescreen.
+Almost no obstructions, with the exception of an instance where a few people left early and walked across the walkway.
+A couple of very brief blackouts, one during "Rent" because of latecomers and another during "Contact" when the bright light practically blinded me.
+External audio from MD fed into video, so audio is very clear.
+Also, there are some scenes that are very dimly lit so they were a little difficult to see, but I've edited the video to increase the contrast a bit.
+: The performance was fantastic and it totally reminded me of why I used to love this show so much.
+The audience was really ecstatic, lots of cheering, but luckily not too close to me so it isn't really all that obnoxious.
+The cast definitely was feeding off that energy as well, and there was no holding back of anything.
+After having seen Adam and Anthony a couple years ago, I thought they might be bored with the roles, but that isn't the case at all -- if anything, I think they are better now.

 RENT - Hollywood Bowl - August 6, 2010
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }